 Very Short Bio:

-Rhode Island based Marc Douglas Berardo's songs have be) and the South Florida Folk Festival (FL).
+Rhode Island based Marc Douglas Berardo's songs have been recognized at many prestigious national festivals and events such as the The South Florida Folk Festival and The Wildflower Art and Music Festival Song Contest where he won The Michael Terry People's Choice Award in 2014.
+He was a finalist in the legendary Kerrville New Folk Contest at the Kerrville Folk Festival.
+In early 2015, Berardo's interview and live performance featured on Sirius/ XM Satellite Radio's, The Village was voted one of the best of the year by listeners.
 No Depression Magazine called his last CD Whalebone: “sincere, fluid, charming and above all gripping.”
 Berardo's 2016 interview and performance on Sirius/ XM's The Village was voted one of the best of the year by listeners.
 Berardo was nominated as Best Americana Vocalist by readers of Motif Magazine in early 2017.

 Marc’s current record project, “Temporary Things” is planned for release in 2021.